Experienced Patent Infringement Attorney Helping Clients Protect Their Patent Across the U.S.

 The two kinds of relief that a patent holder might gain from a patent infringement case are monetary compensation and an injunction against the infringer continuing the infringement.
 Monetary compensation may be actual damages, meaning lost profits to the patent holder due to the infringement, and/or a reasonable royalty for the unauthorized use.
 A patent holder who prevails in a patent infringement case may also be able to recover the costs involved with the litigation, such as court costs and filing fees.

 An injunction is a court order to cease and desist the infringement in question.
-A preliminary injunction against the alleged infringer may be issued as the case begins if certain conditions are met, and a permanent injunction will almost certainly be issued if the defendant is found to be guilty of infringement.
-If the infringement continues after an injunction has been ordered, the infringer may be charged with willful infringement and may be liable for 3 times the original damages and possibly the attorney’s fees of the patent holder.
+A preliminary injunction against the alleged infringer may be issued as the case begins if certain conditions are met, and a permanent injunction could be issued if the defendant is found to be guilty of infringement.
+If the infringement continues after the infringer is on notice, the infringer may be charged with willful infringement and may be liable for 3 times the original damages and possibly the attorney’s fees of the patent holder.

 Who Can Be Held Liable for Patent Infringement?